Kometa-Team/Kometa/docs/defaults/both/aspect.md

 # Aspect Ratio Collections

-The `aspect` Default Metadata File is used to create collections with items that are based on their aspect ratio.
+The `aspect` Default Collection File is used to create collections with items that are based on their aspect ratio.

 ![](../images/aspect.png)